12.00 Non-academic Conduct Review

 Procedural and advisory matters, as well as the integrity of the student conduct system, are the responsibility of the Office of Student Judicial Affairs and Community Standards.
 However, sexual misconduct and discrimination matters are handled by the Title IX Coordinator and a specially trained Title IX Investigator as described in Section 17.
 There are separate review processes in certain schools, see Section 12.14.

-Generally, student misconduct cases will be divided into three categories: non-academic violations (process summarized in Section 10.31), academic integrity violations (process summarized in Section 10.32), and sexual misconduct and discrimination violations (process set out in Section 17.)
-For cases in which there are allegations of both sexual misconduct as well as non-academic violations, the Title IX Coordinator will determine, at her discretion, whether the case should be handled in its entirety by the Title IX Investigator or as two separate investigations (with the non-academic violations handled separately by the Office of Student Judicial Affairs and Community Standards).
+Generally, student misconduct cases will be divided into three categories: non-academic violations (process summarized in Section 10.21), academic integrity violations (process summarized in Section 10.32), and sexual misconduct and discrimination violations (process set out in Section 17).

 Any member of the university community (faculty, staff and/or student) may initiate a complaint against a student or student organization for an alleged non-academic violation of the Student Conduct Code by submitting a report to the Office of Student Judicial Affairs and Community Standards.

 When an alleged violation is indicated in a USC Department of Public Safety or police report, or a referral by the Center for Women and Men, Student Judicial Affairs and Community Standards, or the Office of Equity and Diversity, the Vice Provost for Student Affairs or designee may initiate a review of the alleged violation on behalf of the university.
 Such an action may be taken when the circumstances of the alleged violation affect the well-being of the campus or the personal safety or well-being of any member of the university community.